-Dr. Maggie Ernst is the latest partner to join the Bell Dental Group team.
-A Cincinnati native – born and raised in Hyde Park as the youngest of four kids – she attended St. Mary Grade School and Saint Ursula Academy High School.
+Dr. Maggie Ernst is a Cincinnati native who was born and raised in Hyde Park as the youngest of four kids.
+She attended St. Mary Grade School and Saint Ursula Academy High School.
 Dr. Ernst then received her Bachelor of Science degree in biology from the University of Dayton and graduated magna cum laude in 2010.

 From there, Dr. Ernst went on to graduate from The Ohio State University College of Dentistry, where she earned her Doctor of Dental Surgery (DDS) degree in 2014.
 While at OSU, she was initiated into the elite Omicron Kappa Upsilon National Dental Honor Society as one of the top graduates from her class.
 She graduated magna cum laude and earned several other honors, such as being on the Dean’s List for 11 of 12 semesters and receiving the Dr. Harold E. “Hal” and Faith B. Barlow Dental Scholarship in 2011.Dr.
 Maggie Ernst on the most Rewarding Part of Dentistry Read Transcript

 I think the most rewarding part is just sort of either taking patients out of pain.
 When patients come in and they've got a problem.
 Their tooth hurts, and I can actually solve that problem for them.
 Most of the time that day.
 I think that's really rewarding.